Is OpenFlow Useful?

 The Does Centralized Control Plane Make Sense post triggered several comments along the lines of “do you think there’s no need for OpenFlow?”

-OpenFlow is just a tool that allows you to install PBR-like forwarding entries into networking devices using a standard protocol that should work across multiple vendors (more about that in another blog post).
-From this perspective OpenFlow offers the same functionality as BGP FlowSpec or ForCES, and a major advantage: it’s already implemented in networking gear from numerous vendors.
+OpenFlow is just a tool that allows you to install PBR-like forwarding entries into networking devices using a standard protocol that should work across multiple vendors.
+From this perspective, OpenFlow offers slightly more advanced functionality than BGP FlowSpec.

 Where could you use PBR-like functionality?
 I’m positive you already have a dozen ideas with various levels of craziness; here are a few more: